nurligenov/architectural-katas-2025/ADRs/ADR-02: Adopt a Hybrid Predictive + Generative AI Architecture.md

 ## Decision
 We will adopt a **hybrid architecture** combining:
-- **Predictive models** (Temporal Fusion Transformer, Gradient Boosted Decision Trees) for demand forecasting and SoC depletion.
+- **Predictive models** for demand forecasting and SoC depletion.
-- **Generative AI models** (Graph Transformer / Diffusion Models) for producing diverse route candidates and what-if scenarios.
+- **Generative AI models** for producing diverse route candidates and what-if scenarios.
-- **Classical optimization** (CVRPTW solver) to ensure route feasibility.
+- **Classical optimization** to ensure route feasibility.

 ## Consequences
 **Positive:**